kisudsoe/personal_analysis/README.md

 # 3. Cloud computing with A1 is more cost-effective than single instance of M5A

 Apache Spark is the popular service to support cloud computing.
 I assumed that I can use the Apache Spark for work instead of HPC.
 Then I calculated how much I can save for the monthly expected cost.
 For comparison, I set the criteria as the cost of the m5a.24xlarge HPC which serves 96 vCPUs and 384 GiB memory.
-The monthly expected costs of instances are calculated from the multiplication of constant number for equal or over the criteria CPU and memory capacities (**Fig 5 and 6**).
+The monthly expected costs of instances are calculated from the multiplication of constant number for equal or over the criteria CPU capacities (**Fig 5**).

 ![](figs/Fig5.png)

 Fig 5.
 Monthly cost for ≥96 vCPUs with multiple instances by cloud computing

+As the result, CPU and Memory showed different cost-effective instances such as A1 for CPU and R6G for memory.
+In case of T1 service, since it is for free tier, I will not discuss about it here.
+For example, if I set up 16 a1.4xlarge instances clustered with the Apache Spark system, I can use 96 vCPUs and 512 MiB memoires which is 33% larger with 59% (-\$1,250) cost reduction than the single m5a.24xlarge instance (See details at [AWS A1](https://aws.amazon.com/ec2/instance-types/a1/?nc1=h_ls)).
+Additionally, you can save 27% (-\$671) of the monthly cost by choosing a instance of r6g.16xlarge for bigger memory than the m5a.24xlarge (**Fig 6**).

 ![](figs/Fig6.png)

 Fig 6.
 Monthly cost for ≥384 GiB memory with multiple instances by cloud computing

-As the result, CPU and Memory showed different cost-effective instances such as A1 for CPU and R6G for memory.
-In case of T1 service, since it is for free tier, I will not discuss about it here.
-For example, if I set up 16 a1.4xlarge instances clustered with the Apache Spark system, I can use 96 vCPUs and 512 MiB memoires which is 33% larger with 59% (-\$1,250) cost reduction than the single m5a.24xlarge instance (See details at [AWS A1](https://aws.amazon.com/ec2/instance-types/a1/?nc1=h_ls)).
-Additionally, you can save 27% (-\$671) of the monthly cost by choosing a instance of r6g.16xlarge for bigger memory than the m5a.24xlarge.